zelloptt/zello-android-client-sdk/README.md

 ### Battery life optimization

 You can improve your app power efficiency and reduce data usage by telling Zello SDK when your app switches to background or user leaves the screen showing Zello UI.
 You do this by calling `Zello.getInstance().enterPowerSavingMode()`.
 When in power saving mode Zello app limits communication to the server postponing any non-critical updates.
 It doesn't affect your ability to send or receive messages.
-Make sure to call `Zello.getInstance().enterPowerSavingMode()` when Zello UI appears on the screen.
+Make sure to call `Zello.getInstance().leavePowerSavingMode()` when Zello UI appears on the screen.

 `Activity.onPause()` and `Activity.onResume()` are good places to call these methods: